Data Extract

 Glossary of Terms

 This suite of sample programs describes how to extract data from the Customer Master File.
 The numeric fields will be expanded (Packed or Binary) and the trailing spaces within the text fields will be truncated.
 A new record will be constructed with the fields being concatenated and separated by a comma.
 The newly constructed record will be written to a sequential file.
-The file may now be transferred from the mainframe to a Windows system using the FIle Transfer Protocol (FTP) and easily imported into a Microsoft Excel spreadsheet.
+The file may now be transferred from the mainframe to a Windows system using the File Transfer Protocol (FTP) and easily imported into a Microsoft Excel spreadsheet, an Access Data Base or other SQL Data Bases.

 The extract of data by fields within the record and the reformatting of the output records is actually accomplished with two COBOL programs.
 The first program does the File I/O of reading the Customer Master File and writing reformatted records to a sequential file.
 The File I/O program calls the second program to do the record formatting that expands the numeric fields and does blank truncation on the text fields and then places a comma between the fields as the field delimiter.
 The COBOL programs were generated using SimoTime technology.